Forestville, Maryland

 Forestville is an unincorporated area and census-designated place (CDP) in Prince George's County, Maryland, United States.
 Per the 2020 census, the population was 12,831.
 The community is a mixture of garden apartments, single-family homes, and shopping centers built mostly from the 1930s through 1970s, adjacent to the communities of District Heights, Suitland, Morningside, Westphalia and Camp Springs.

 Forestville is located close to the town of Upper Marlboro, where many Prince George's County Board Offices are located.
 Additionally, Forestville is located adjacent to the Joint Base Andrews/ Andrews Air Force Base.
 The neighborhood has a majority African-American population.
 It is convenient to the Capital Beltway (I-95/I-495) and Maryland Route 4 for many, including employees of Andrews Air Force Base and the U.S. Census Bureau.
 Forestville is located within proximity to the Suitland Metro Station, served by WMATA's Green Line.
 A notable former resident was Steny Hoyer, now Democratic Leader of the United States House of Representatives.

 History

+A map of Forestville in 1873.

 Forestville was originally known as Long Old Fields.
 During the War of 1812, Long Old Fields served as an encampment on August 23, 1814, for American forces opposing the invading British, who camped just a few miles away.
 These forces met at the Battle of Bladensburg the next day.
 Long Old Fields' name was changed to Forestville sometime after the end of the Civil War in 1865.